eagronin/university-towns-prepare/README.md

     return university_towns
 ```

-Create leads and lags of GDP for determining changes in GDP
+## Processing of the GDP Data
+Because subsequent analysis requires changes in GDP in order to determine the start, the end and the bottom of the recession, the following code creates leads and lags of GDP and then calculates changes in GDP:

 ```
 def gdp_lead_lag():